-Cool thing is the DockATot Deluxe now has a toy arch that can be bought separately so that it takes the place of those other toy arch play mats!
+One cool feature is the DockATot Deluxe now has a toy arch that can be bought separately.
+This takes the place of those other toy arch play mats, so you wouldn’t need to buy both!
 The timing couldn’t have been better as he just started reaching for everything.

 He LOVES to be on his tummy, so I put his arms over the rounded top part and he just sits there happily for a long time!
 It props him up so he doesn’t have to work so hard to see us and keep that giant noggin up.

 We have not traveled since getting this, but I will be taking it as his bed.
 It’s smaller than a pack N play and makes him feel tucked in when sleeping.